The taut polynomial and the Alexander polynomial: Consequences for the Teichm uller polynomial and fibred faces

-An algorithm to compute the Teichm\"uller polynomial using Lemma \ref{lem:computing_Teich} is given in \cite[Section 8]{taut_veer_teich}.
 Furthermore, Lemma \ref{lem:computing_Teich} allows us to interpret Theorem \ref{thm:main} as a theorem which relates the Teichm\"uller polynomial with the Alexander polynomial.
 The details of that relationship are given in Corollary \ref{cor:Teich_in_one}.
 As an application, we prove equality between a fibred face $\face{F}$ of the Thurston norm ball and a face $\face{A}$ of the Alexander norm ball under a weaker condition on $\face{F}$ than McMullen's condition from \cite[Theorem 7.1]{McMullen_Teich}.
 In Subsection \ref{subsec:orientability} we explain how orientable fibred classes control the formulas given in Corollary \ref{cor:Teich_in_one}.